South Pool: Transport

-The nearest transport links are at Frogmore (service 3 between Plymouth and Dartmouth), Kingsbridge (service 164 to Totnes, service 606 to Salcolmbe) and Totnes (train services to/from London Paddington/Plymouth/Penzance/Bristol/Birmingham and the north).
+The nearest transport links are at Frogmore (service 93 between Plymouth and Dartmouth), Kingsbridge (service 164 to Totnes, service 606 to Salcolmbe) and Totnes (train services to/from London Paddington/Plymouth/Penzance/Bristol/Birmingham and the north).
 Kingsbridge is the nearest town and has a wide selection of shops, including two supermarkets (Morrisons and Tesco).

 Local places of interest

 Local places of interest are Dartmouth, Salcombe harbour and the creeks towards Kingsbridge and South Pool, the coast path between Bolt Tail, Bolt Head, Prawle Point, Start Point.
 Salcombe is renowned for sailing, racing taking place regularly, plus a summer regatta.
 There are many pleasant beaches along this section of the coast path.
 Slapton Lea near Torcross is a nature reserve.
-The Start Bay Inn at Torcross is well-known for fish and chips.
-Other pubs in the area are The Globe Inn (Frogmore), Ashburton Arms (West Charleton), The Pigs Nose (East Prawle), The Cricket Inn (Beesands), The Tradesman Arms (Stokenham).

 Southpool was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020.

 Historic estates

 The parish contains various historic estates including: